filecoin-project/specs/mining.md

     parTicket := selectSmallestTicket(b.Parents)

     // Verify each ticket in the chain of tickets.
 There will be one ticket
-    // plus one ticket for each null block.
-Only the final ticket must be a
-    // 'winning' ticket.
-    for _, ticket := range b.Tickets {
+    // plus one ticket for each failed election attempt. for _, ticket := range b.Tickets {
     	challenge := sha256.Sum(parTicket)